-But what if you’re a professional conference organiser with no experience of how a research conference works?
+But what if you’re a PCO with no experience of how a research conference works?

 You may have already managed lots of non-research events, but research conferences live in their own world.
 If you don’t have the knowledge to properly advise your client from the start, you’ll end up trying to fix things when they go wrong.
 Or your client’s poor decisions may raise your stress levels or reduce your fee.
 (If important deadlines get missed, for example, the conference might get fewer delegates – which maybe means a lower fee for you.)